Why does acclimatization occur?

 - state of apathy, indifference to everything that happens;

-In addition, during acclimatization, a decrease in pressure, anxiety, and intestinal disorders are possible.
-Some tourists, upon arrival at southern resorts, experience symptoms such as nausea and even vomiting.
-Often the fault is not spoiled food, but the usual acclimatization.
-To help unpleasant symptoms go away faster, you need to drink more water, not overload the stomach with heavy foods and avoid excessive physical exertion.
+In addition, with acclimatization, a decrease in blood pressure, anxiety, and intestinal disorders are possible.
+Upon arrival at southern resorts, some tourists experience symptoms such as nausea and even vomiting.
+Often the culprit is not spoiled food, but normal acclimatization.
+To make unpleasant symptoms go away faster, you need to drink more water, do not overload your stomach with heavy food and avoid excessive physical activity.

 Acclimatization is usually necessary for both adults and children.
 The child’s body often tolerates stress more easily, but not in terms of adapting to a new environment.

 For example, when traveling to seaside resorts, this process can take at least five days.
-If a child allergic, the symptoms may be more intense.
-Therefore, pediatricians recommend planning a trip for at least 20 days when traveling with a baby, since a significant part of the time will be spent on the road and acclimatization.
+If child with allergies, symptoms may become more intense.
+Therefore, when traveling with a baby, pediatricians recommend planning a trip for at least 20 days, since a significant part of the time will be spent on travel and acclimatization.

 Acclimatization is a negative reaction of the body to the need to adapt to new conditions.
-The climate in a new place can be much better, but a person is not used to it, so at first he may feel unwell.
+The climate in a new place may be much better, but the person is not used to it, so at first he may feel unwell.

-The state of health is influenced by temperature and air humidity, solar activity and other factors.
+Health status is influenced by temperature and air humidity, solar activity and other factors.
 All this affects not only physiology, but also the psyche.
-Anyone can experience acclimatization symptoms, but it is most common in children, the elderly, and those with weakened immune systems.
+Symptoms of acclimatization can occur in anyone, but children, the elderly and those with weakened immune systems are most often affected.

-Most often, acclimatization manifests itself if a person gets from winter to summer, it is no coincidence that doctors do not recommend such trips.
-At this time, the process of heat transfer is disrupted among travelers, which causes malfunctions in the functioning of the respiratory system and the cardiovascular system.
-In this case, the state of health is influenced not only by the air temperature, but even by other food and drinking water at the resort.
+Most often, acclimatization occurs if a person goes from winter to summer; it is no coincidence that doctors do not recommend such trips.
+At this time, the process of heat transfer is disrupted for travelers, which causes disruptions in the functioning of the respiratory organs and cardiovascular system.
+In this case, your well-being is affected not only by the air temperature, but even by other food and drinking water at the resort.

-Another type of acclimatization is high-altitude.
-It often occurs among ski enthusiasts, mountain climbers and all people who are attracted by heights.
+Another type of acclimatization is high altitude.
+It often occurs among ski lovers, climbers and all people who are attracted to heights.

 At this time, a person is much higher than sea level, which causes oxygen starvation.
-At this time, sudden pressure drops and a decrease in hemoglobin levels can occur.
+At this time, sudden changes in pressure and a decrease in hemoglobin levels may occur.

-Experts believe that it is not worth fighting with acclimatization.
-You should not torment an already tired body, it is better to just rest for two or three days.
-Such passive rest is sometimes necessary: during this time, the malaise will pass, and you can heartily enjoy the rest.
+Experts believe that it is not worth fighting acclimatization.
+You shouldn’t torment your already tired body; it’s better to just rest for two or three days.
+Such passive rest is sometimes necessary: during this time the malaise will pass, and you can enjoy your rest from the bottom of your heart.